CoryMcCartan/adjustr/README.md

 Users provide a series of alternate sampling specifications, and the package uses Pareto-smoothed importance sampling to estimate the posterior under each specification.
-The package also provides functions to summarize and plot how posterior quantities quantities change across specifications.
+The package also provides functions to summarize and plot how posterior quantities change across specifications.

 The package provides simple interface that makes it as easy as possible for modellers to try out various adjustments to their Stan models, without